faculty placeholder - Norwich University Shield TM

 Ph.D.
 Hispanic Studies, University of Birmingham, United Kingdom

 M.A.
-Latin American & Spanish Language & Literature, New York University
+Latin American & Spanish Language & Literature, NYU

 B.A.
 Hispanic Studies, Washington College